ric-bianchi/Coin3D-SoQt-Examples/README.md

 ### Install the Qt framework

-You should install the [Qt software framework](https://www1.qt.io/developers/) on your system.
-Please, refer to the [official documentation](https://www.qt.io/download) for that. *(Please notice: there is an Open Source version  on the Installation page of Qt, you probably want to install that one.)*
+First of all, you should install the [Qt software framework](https://www1.qt.io/developers/) on your system.

+Please, refer to the [official documentation](https://www.qt.io/download) for that. *(Please notice: there is an Open Source version  on the Installation page of Qt, you probably want to install that one)*

 ### Install all the other needed external dependencies